Rahul1905-sk/Rahul1905-sk/README.md

 - 🙋‍♂️ All about me is at **[My Website](https://rahul1905-sk.github.io/)**

-- 🔭 I’m currently working on `Something Intresting`.
+- 🔭 I’m currently working on `Something Interesting.

 - 🌱 I’m currently learning `MERN Stack`